The Wolfgang Press: Post-Wolfgang Press and Unremembered Remembered

 A compilation album, Everything Is Beautiful (A Retrospective 1983–1995), was released in 2001.
 (Despite the name, it contains nothing from before 1984.)

 Allen records and plays live periodically with his band Geniuser with Giuseppe De Bellis, whom Allen regards as the driving force.
 Geniuser released the album Mud Black on the Phisteria label in 2005, an EP called Press/Delete in 2010 on the same label, and another album in 2018 on the Ooh Ahh Records label called "I Am".
 Allen also played with Gary Asquith's Lavender Pill Mob.

 Gray recorded under the name Limehouse Outlaw, and released an album Homegrown on his own label on 27 May 2002, with some songs co-written by Allen.
 Gray also recorded with the Lavender Pill Mob.

 Cox has contributed writing and production to a project entitled U:guru.

 In 1995 and 1996, after Cox had left the band and Funky Little Demons had been released, the duo of Allen and Gray had planned a follow-up album.
 Six songs from these sessions would be finally released on Record Store Day 2020, under the title Unremembered Remembered.
 The album is billed as a mini-LP and as the band's final studio album.
 Although there was a seventh track recorded, the band opted not to include it on the release.

-The band released a new album, A 2nd Shape, on September 27, 2024, with the Original core members: Michael Allen, Mark Cox and Andrew Gray.
+The band released a new album returning to their noisier, post punk Burden Of Mules-era sound, A 2nd Shape, on September 27, 2024.
+This album, released digitally, consists of a new lineup including original members Michael Allen and Andrew Gray, with Andrew Gray's brother Stephen Gray replacing Mark Cox.